Integrating your PLM and ERP systems is crucial to ensure the right products are being manufactured exactly as you envision.

-With over 17 years of experience, at To-Increase we have been integrating PLM systems with the most recent Microsoft Dynamics 365 Finance and Supply Chain Management (F&SCM) as well as the previous Dynamics AX versions.
+With over 18 years of experience, at To-Increase we have been integrating PLM systems with Microsoft Dynamics 365 for Finance and Supply Chain Management (F&SCM) as well as the previous Dynamics AX versions.

 In this article, we’ll discuss the cost of our PLM integration with Dynamics 365 F&SCM as the ERP, the pricing factors, and what you will gain, should you choose our solution.

 So, how much does our PLM-ERP integration cost?

 Well, to be honest, it depends.
 As vague as it sounds, the final price of the software is subject to changes depending on multiple factors.
 However, we’ll be discussing ballpark figures for the investment required so that you have an overview of what our solution costs.